Tuesday, September 26, 2023

 5 & 10 cent Store Est. 1935

-The General Store was where scenes from My Dog Skip was shot.
+The General Store was where scenes from My Dog Skip were shot.

-Billy took us to several locked museums loaded with memorabilia and did a very good job of explaining about the props and the movies.
+Billy took us to several locked museums loaded with memorabilia and did an excellent job of explaining about the props and the movies.

-We thanked Billy for the tour and walked around the historic Courthouse Square taking pictures of several of the historic stores, courthouse, and markers.
+We thanked Billy for the tour and walked around the historic Courthouse Square, taking pictures of several historic stores, courthouses, and markers.

 Canton Madison County Courthouse is also used in several movies.